|Nutrition Facts (per serving)|

 In a separate bowl, mix together the flour, cinnamon, and salt.
 Add to the potato mixture.
 Mix until smooth.

-Bake pies for 45 to 50 minutes or until a knife inserted into its center comes out clean.
+Bake pies for 45 to 50 minutes, or until a knife inserted into the centers come out clean.

 - One of the secrets to the best sweet potato pie is choosing the sweetest potatoes possible.
 You obviously can't do this by tasting them in the supermarket, but examining them closely will give you a hint.
 Scrape off a little of the peel to reveal the potato flesh; you want a bright orange or even a dark red.
 Basically, the darker the flesh, the sweeter the potato.

 - Instead of boiling the potatoes, you can bake them in a 450 F oven for 45 to 60 minutes, or until soft enough to mash with a fork.